trevcaru/SDT_MLE_fit/README.md

 # SDT_fit_Py

 This code is a branch from the original package.
-Ported to Python by Trevor Caruso.
+Ported to Python and R by Trevor Caruso.
 Please contact trevorcaruso@ufl.edu for any questions or comments.

 For more information about metacognitive and Type 2 Signal Detection Theory (SDT), visit the following website at http://www.columbia.edu/~bsm2105/type2sdt/ and refer to the following publications: